idesignstuff/zmk-keyboards-anduril-module/README.md

-# ZMK Module Template
+# ZMK Module: Anduril Split Unibody Keyboard

-This repository contains a template for a ZMK module, as it would most frequently be used.
+This repository contains a ZMK module.

 ## Usage

-Read through the **ZMK Module Creation** page for details on how to configure this template.
+This is work in progress, and not ready to be used

 ## More Info